 This ruin complex is the largest of the 4.
-It also has a very rich history.
+It also has a very rich history, which you can discover onder the chapter: history below.
 If you have to choose between Nakum and Naranjo, choose this one!

 Currently, archeological research is being done it this site, so you’re welcome to observe these activities.